jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

   - changing a DNS server address
   - DNS query spoofing
 - **Domain hijacking**: or domain theft, is the malicious action of changing the registration of a domain name without the authorization of the owner
+- **Extranet**: a private network similar to an intranet, but typically open to external parties, such as business partners, suppliers, key customers, etc; main purpose of an extranet is to allow users to exchange data and applications, and share information
 - **Extensible Authentication Protocol (EAP)**: a framework that allows for various authentication methods to be used for secure network access, including wireless networks, by providing a standardized way to exchange authentication information between a client and an authentication server; it's not a specific authentication method itself, but a platform to support multiple methods like passwords, certificates, or smart cards depending on the chosen "EAP method."; EAP allows customized authentication security solutions
 - **East/West traffic**: network traffic that is within a data, control, or application plane; within a data center or between geo dispersed locations
+- **Email bombing**: AKA "mail-bombing" - when email itself is used as an attack mechanism by flooding a system with messages, causing a denial of service
 - **Email security**: internet email is based on SMTP, POP3, and IMAP, and is inherently insecure; email can be secured, and the methods used must be addressed in a security policy; email security solutions include using S/MIME, PGP, DKIM, SPF, DMARC, STARTTLS, and Implicit SMTPS
 - **EPP**: endpoint protection platform (EPP) is a variation of EDR; EPP focuses on four main security functions: predict, prevent, detect, and respond; EPP is the more active predict and prevent variation of the more passive EDR
 - **Evil twin**: a type of Wi-Fi attack where a malicious actor sets up a fake wireless access point (AP) that mimics a legitimate one, with the goal of tricking users into connecting to the rogue access point, allowing the attacker to intercept, monitor, and manipulate the victim’s network traffic, potentially capturing sensitive data such as login credentials, financial info, and personal communications